First Black-owned coffee shop opening in St. Paul's Frogtown neighborhood

 "I was thinking about my retirement plan and I was like, I just want to open a coffee shop.
 I want it to be welcoming, I want to be friendly.
 I just want to do something that I enjoy every day," Grigsby said.

-Grigsby has set a crowdfunding goal of $10,000 to assist in the build out of the cafe, which is set to open this fall.
-So far, she has raised $7,000.
+Grigsby has set a crowdfunding goal of $10,000 to assist in the buildout of the cafe, which is set to open this fall.
+So far, she has raised more than $7,500.

-The cafe's proximity to where many of the young people she worked with at the YWCA live, as well as the smaller number of community-centered coffee shops in comparison to Minneapolis, made her excited about the location.
+She's excited about the location in part because of the cafe's proximity to where many of the young people she worked with at the YWCA live.

 "The community has been asking for a coffee shop in the neighborhood for some time, and we are thrilled about Flava Café opening at Frogtown Crossroads," Johnson said.